allisonburtch/consultancy/index.md

 We do this by:
 1. Conducting research to predict possible futures.
 2. In-depth analysis of your company's product and mission alignment
-3. Advising on product roadmap
+3. Help build tech roadmap

 ### Think of it as the feeling you get when someone has your back and *tells the truth*.